enricescorsa/womeninventoR/README.md

 #> #   patentsyear <chr>
 ```

-First, let’s see the evolution in the number of granted patents through
+Let’s see the evolution in the number of granted patents through time.
-time.

 We can plot a line chart showing the number of patents by year.